How to Give a Baby Up for Adoption in Florida

 Any combination of these or more

 It’s simply about what makes everyone feel happy and fulfilled!
 Many parents find comfort in the idea of an open adoption and are happy with knowing that they will always be part of their child’s life.
 Birth mothers like Caitlin have experienced this firsthand:

 “Knowing that I can be around and be there — I don’t even know how to put it into words… I’m like a cheerleader on the sideline, and that’s more than I could have asked for,” she adds of her open adoption relationship.
 “He gets this family who can take care of him and do everything I couldn’t, but he can also know that I didn’t just give him away.
 I had a purpose for him, and it was meant to be.”

 But we do know that not every birth parent feels comfortable talking directly with adoptive families, often for privacy reasons.
 That’s perfectly fine — American Adoptions can mediate communication between birth and adoptive families for up to 18 years after giving a baby up for adoption in Florida.

 No two post-adoption relationships are exactly alike.
 Some adoptions are very open and have frequent communication, while others prefer to catch up with the occasional email and keep identifying information limited with a more closed adoption.
 That’s 100 percent up to you!

 Placing a baby for adoption in Florida means that you can create a personalized adoption plan that’s right for both you and your baby.
-Call 1-800-ADOPTION now to receive obligation-free information about adoption in Florida or request more free information online.
+Call 1-800-ADOPTION now to learn more about the benefits of adoption in Florida or get more free information online.